AaravAgarwal05/Sentinel-Agent/README.md

 | `evidence` | `JSON` (nullable) | Signals used, context sources, container statuses |
 | `analyzer_name` | `String(128)` | Name of the analyzer that produced the report |
 | `created_at` | `DateTime` | Server-generated timestamp |

-### Detection Integration

-Diagnostics run automatically as part of the incident lifecycle:

-1. **Detection** → pod failure detected, `Incident` created
-2. **Collection** → `CollectionService` gathers context (pod, events, node, etc.)
-3. **Diagnostics** → `DiagnosticService` analyzes incident + context, produces `DiagnosticReport`
-4. **Persistence** → report stored in `diagnostic_report` table
-5. **Transport** → `TransportService` enqueues report for delivery to SentinelAI

-Diagnostics run **only once** per newly created incident.
-Duplicate updates (same incident type/namespace/resource seen again) skip both collection and diagnostics.
-Errors in diagnostics are caught and logged — they never propagate to the watcher/poller loop.

-When a diagnostic report is successfully produced, `TransportService` enqueues it for delivery to the SentinelAI control plane (see [Transport Architecture](#transport-architecture)).

 ### How to Verify